06 Jul Kitchen Must-Haves: What You Actually Need

 Setting Up Your Kitchen

-- You’re living on your own for the first time and realizing, eek, you have to prepare your own food, but where you do start?
+- Living on your own for the first time and realizing, eek, you have to prepare your own food, but where you do start?

-- You’re getting married and have no idea what to put on your registry
+- Getting married and have no idea what to put on your registry

-- You’re in your 30s…or maybe even your 40s…and you realize you’ve been relying mostly on take-out or freezer meals since college
+- In your 30s…or maybe even your 40s…and you realize you’ve been relying mostly on take-out or freezer meals since college

 You can’t buy it all (I mean, if you can, that’s truly awesome) – so what are the core pieces you truly need to cook a wide variety of meals?